Dr. Diana Wagner, Program Advisor

 The M.Ed. program consists of 9 hours of core courses, 18 hours of study in a specific area and three to six hours in a capstone experience and is designed for currently licensed and practicing teachers.

-Specific Electives are approved for each student.
+Specific Electives may be approved for each student.
 Accordingly, candidates consult with their advisors to determine appropriate Electives for their area of study.
 When appropriate to the area of study, Electives may be chosen from education courses, special topics courses or from graduate courses offered in programs outside of education.

 The M.Ed. program culminates with a capstone experience selected from advanced seminars, internships, thesis research or practicum courses.
 Candidates plan an appropriate capstone experience in consultation with their advisor.
-Candidates who elect the thesis research option enroll in EDUC 630 - Directed Research (thesis), and submit the completed project to the project director.
-Candidates must also satisfactorily complete an oral examination on the project to be scheduled through the faculty advisor after completion of the project.
 Candidates must complete at least 24 credits before selecting capstone course.

 - Complete an approved program of study, including at least 33 semester hours of graduate credit (a minimum of 24 hours completed at SU).